amitds1997/dotfiles/global-dotfiles-readme.md

   - Database tool that remembers credentials well and supports Redshift
 - More use cases for password managers, passkeys and fingerprint based authentication
+- For switching from Kitty to Ghostty, figure out replacements for most of the additional benefits that Kitty provides
+  1. Unicode insert mode using Mod+u
+  2. Scroll-back buffer
+  3. Jump b/w prompts
+  4. Font selector
+  5. Work spaces and sessions

 ### Under review 📗